yaheya/yaheya.github.io/content/post/closing-bell-06272022.md

 +++
 {{< stocks file="stocks06272022" >}}

 Not a green day but not that red either - which is surprising.
 A big run on Friday and last week, one would assume a massive pull back today - did not happen.
 Definitely a good sign.
-Russel 2K ended up green, which is usually indicator for the growth stocks.
+[Russel 2K](glossary.md) ended up green, which is usually indicator for the growth stocks.
 Read the following this weekend, wanted to share -

 As bad as [this year] has been for investors, the good news is previous years that were down at least 15% at the midway point to the year saw the final six months higher every single time, with an average return of nearly 24%,” LPL Financial chief market strategist [Ryan Detrick](https://lplresearch.com/2022/06/22/3-reasons-it-is-so-bad-it-is-good/) noted earlier this week.

 I certainly hope Ryan is correct.
-Vix remaining below 28 is encouraging as well.
-At the end there are real FUD exists in market, and I predict if the fear gage does not go down, we will not see sustainable market recovery.
+[VIX](glossary.md) remaining below 28 is encouraging as well.
+At the end there are real [FUD](glossary.md) exists in market, and I predict if the fear gage does not go down, we will not see sustainable market recovery.
 The operative term here is "sustainable".

 **Strategy** : Look for short term gains; hold on to the long term securities.